LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

 ----------------------------

-The list format is an alternate way for a group to hold its child groups and view.
-In this format, any number of child group or view items can be created to be held and accessed like a list, using iterators that iterate in the order that they were added to the parent group.
-Child groups and views held in the list format cannot be accessed by name.
+The list format is an alternate way for a group to hold its child groups and views.
+In list format, any number of child group or view items can be created.
+Each can be accessed, in order of creation, using an iterator over groups or over views.
+Child groups and views held in list format cannot be accessed by name.

 To create a group that uses the list format, the optional argument ``is_list`` must be set to ``true`` in the call to ``createGroup``.